 The maps, text, gazetteer and illustrations are presented in an A3 stiff card binder, a format allowing for maps of different date to be compared side-by-side.

-It can be ordered through Oxbow Books, and the price is £70.
+It can also be ordered through Oxbow Books, and the price is £70.